chemag/metiq/README.md

 * The media file started at time -0.5.
 This is caused by a minor issue on the timestamp of the first few frames.
 Note that there is no frame at 0.117.
 This seems like an ffmpeg corner case issue.

-* At time 0.000, the analyzer saw both a video frame (frame 0, where it read "frame 0.0"), and an audio match (sample number 0).
-At time 3.000, the analyzer saw again both a video frame (frame 180), where it read "frame 89.5"), and an audio match (sample number 48000, or 3x seconds at the default 16 kHz).
+* At time 0.000, the parser saw both a video frame (frame 0, where it read "frame 0.0"), and an audio match (sample number 0).
+At time 3.000, the parser saw again both a video frame (frame 180), where it read "frame 89.5"), and an audio match (sample number 48000, or 3x seconds at the default 16 kHz).

-* At time 0.033, the analyzer saw a video frame (frame 1), where it read "frame 0.5").
+* At time 0.033, the parser saw a video frame (frame 1), where it read "frame 0.5").
 In other words, it saw a frame with an unknown bit, and it returned the average of the 2x possible (consecutive) readings.
 There was no audio match in this timestamp.

-* At time 0.133, the analyzer was not able to parse the VFT in the video frame.
+* At time 0.133, the parser was not able to parse the VFT in the video frame.
 We checked the problem, an it is caused by minterpolate mixing modifying pixels in the video that are the same in both frames.

 ![Figure 8](doc/metiq.60.0008.png)

-Figure 8 shows frame 7, which metiq cannot analyze.
+Figure 8 shows frame 7, which metiq cannot parse.
 Note the blurred corner in the top-left fiducial.

 ![Figure 9](doc/metiq.60.0007.png)